SVJLucas/BCG-Gamma-Challenge/README.md

-By not using products compatible with the forest, **these cities are missing out on the global economic potential of these products**:
+By not using forest-compatible products, **these cities are missing out on the global economic potential of these products**:

 <p align="center">
   <img src="https://github.com/SVJLucas/BCG-Gamma-Challenge/assets/60625769/ac52a342-8b6a-4a0c-b8cb-cf9bb0640bf2" alt="Amazon's Participation" width="600px"/>